James H. Cox

 Muting White Noise: Native American and European American Novel Traditions.
 Norman: University of Oklahoma Press, 2006.
 [Second printing, 2009]

-“Oxford Handbook of Indigenous American Literature” co-edited with Daniel Heath Justice.
-Forthcoming from Oxford University Press, 2014.
-682 pp.
+“Oxford Handbook of Indigenous American Literature” New York: Oxford University Press, 2014.

 “The Cross and the Harvest Dance: Lynn Riggs’ and James Hughes’ A Day in Santa Fe.”
 Forthcoming in Quarterly Review of Film and Video.